-Crypto-ransomware encrypts the files on a computer, essentially scrambling the contents of the file so that you can't access it without a decryption key that can correctly unscramble it.
-A ransom is demanded in exchange for the decryption key.
-Once the malware has infected one computer, it can spread to others in the network, making it impossible to carry out normal operations.
-The ransom fee is usually around $300 to $500 for a computer, and payment is often demanded in Bitcoins, a virtual currency that is difficult to trace.
+Crypto-ransomware encrypts the files on your computer so that you can't access them without a decryption key.
+In exchange for the decryption key, a ransom fee is demanded, which is usually around $300 to $500 per computer.
+Payment is often demanded in Bitcoins, a virtual currency that is difficult to trace.

-F-Secure advises against paying the ransom.
-While doing so is one way to regain control of your computer and data, the real remediation begins before you ever get hit — by taking regular backups.
-That way, if you do get attacked, you can relax and restore everything from the backups.
-Furthermore, even though most ransomware has returned control, this may not always be the case.
-You may end up paying and still being left without control.
+Nobody wants to have to pay the ransom.
+Paying may be one way to regain control of your computer and data, but there are also cases of victims paying and still not regaining control of their files.
+The best remediation begins before you ever get hit, by taking regular backups.
+That way, if you do get attacked, you can relax and restore from backups.

 If your files have been hijacked and you don't have backups, it's worth checking if there is a decryption tool for the ransomware you've been hit with.
 You can also share your situation on a help forum like Bleeping Computer, where there are threads to help with many families of ransomware.
 We also recommend that you report the crime to the relevant authorities, typically the police.